|Deletions are marked like this.||Additions are marked like this.|

 A view always has only one wxWindow pointer internal, which it uses to display itself on to.
 So if a wxFrame displays two views, this means that the wxFrame has two wxWindows as children, and those two windows are used by the a2dView's to display the view.

-In wxArt2D each canvas document has an a2dDrawing which contains a2dCanvasObject's in a hierarchy.
+In wxArt2D each Document contains a2dCanvasObject's in a hierarchy.
 Each view can display a different part of the hierarchy.
 A view is independent from other views, and only changes when the document is changed or the view its viewport is modified.

 The figure wxArt2D Multiple document shows a more complicated setup.
 In a multiple document configuration a2dCanvasView can have a tool controller inserted in each a2dCanvasView.
 A tool controller has a stack of tools.
 One Tool is active in general.
 The active tool intercepts events coming from the a2dCanvas window via the wxDarwer and tool controller.
 Tools can be used to interactive draw new objects and/or to edit the existing objects.
 This can happen independent in several a2dCanvas windows at the same time.
 Even when it concerns the same document.
 All synchronization is taken care of.